nirokay/gitman/README.md

   **Example:** `gitman clone https://github.com/nirokay/gitman https://github.com/nirokay/nirokay`

-* `pull`: Pulls every repository's changes, or only the ones which names are provided.
+* `pull`: Pulls every repository's changes, or only the ones which names are provided synchronously.

   **Examples:** `gitman pull` (pulls all repos), `gitman pull gitman nirokay` (only pulls gitman and nirokay repo)

+* `async-pull`: Pulls every repository's changes, or only the ones which names are provided asynchronously.

+  **Examples:** `gitman async-pull` (pulls all repos), `gitman async-pull gitman nirokay` (only pulls gitman and nirokay repo)

 * `help`: Displays a help message.